Drizzr/MCG_segmentation/README.md

 ### 6.1. `Trainer` Class

-The `Trainer` class, defined in `trainer.py`, orchestrates the training and validation loops for a model, handling metric logging, checkpoint saving, and detailed evaluation of significant point detection for ECG signals.
+The `Trainer` class, defined in `trainer.py`, manages the training and evaluation loops for the model, including metric logging, checkpoint saving, and detailed assessment of significant point detection in ECG signals.
+In this setup, no separate validation set was used; instead, the test set was monitored during training solely to track performance, without influencing model selection or hyperparameter tuning.

 #### 6.1.1.
 Initialization